 You might see one of these errors (Error Code 30174-4) if your antivirus software, firewall, or proxy settings prevent you from installing Office.
 Here are some things you can try to fix the problem.
-We’ve listed the most common solutions first, so try them in order, starting with installing Office with the offline installer.
+We’ve listed the most common solutions first, so try them in order and starting with installing Office with the offline installer.

 Solution for Error Code 30174-4 :